ramsaylanier/ArduinoGuitarMod/README.md

 Built using Platform IO through VS Code.
 The source code should work through Arduino IDE provided you install the correct dependencies.

-### Wifi Credentials

-Change `credentials_sample.h` to `credentials.h` and input your WiFi network ID and passkey.

 ### Uploading to your board

 Plug your board into your computer via USB.
-Ensure that the correct board is detected by PlatformIO before continuin.
+Ensure that the correct board is detected by PlatformIO before continuing.
 If you are using a different board, make sure you have updated the `platform.ini` file accordingly.
 You'll also need you change the `upload_port` to match whatever port your computer has assigned.
 You can run the `devices` command in PlatformIO via VS Code to print the available ports.

+## Provisioning WiFI

+Once your board is powered on it will go into Access Point mode and become available as a WiFi Access Point.
+Connect to the access point using any device with a browser (your phone, probably).
+Upon connecting you'll get a popup window that will let you select an existing WiFi network and enter a password.
+Upon connecting to the network the board will turn back into station mode.
+You can now connect it to your DAW (see below).

+Refer to the [WiFiManager Docs](https://github.com/tzapu/WiFiManager) for more details if needed.

 ## Connecting To Your DAW